Effects of Hurricane Ike in Texas: Baytown

 Baytown, on the upper portion of Galveston Bay, was affected by the storm surge from Hurricane Ike.
 Homes in the Lakewood subdivision on the western side of Baytown on the bay sustained major flood damage.
 Many homes were eventually demolished because they were beyond repair.
-The Bayland Marina on the Waterfront District near Hwy 146 sustained major damage.
+The Bayland Marina on the Waterfront District near SH 146 sustained major damage.
 All boats docked there were lost.
-Most of the boats were found along Hwy 146 or in the nearby subdivision.
+Most of the boats were found along SH 146 or in the nearby subdivision.
 Hurricane Ike also caused the temporary shutting down of the Baytown ExxonMobil refinery.

 Jefferson County

-Recovery crews gather at an HEB Store while refineries in background flare due to shutdown in Port Arthur, TX.
+Recovery crews gather at an HEB Store while refineries in background flare due to shutdown in Port Arthur.

-Gas station canopy damage near Nederland, TX.
+Gas station canopy damage near Nederland.

 Like most of East Texas, the Beaumont and Port Arthur areas received winds at hurricane force.
 Ike's storm surge threatened the Port Arthur levees, and penetrated far enough inland to contaminate the water supply for Beaumont with salt water.

 Hardest hit were rural areas of Jefferson County, including the unincorporated communities of LaBelle and Fannett.
 As of September 18, 4000 head of cattle were estimated dead, drowned by floods in the county, both from rain, and storm surge.

 One fatality has been reported in extreme Southeast Texas related to Ike.
 It was as a result of a generator fire when power was out.
 Despite official assurances that this was the only Ike-related death in the area, rumors spread that large numbers of people died during the storm.
 This was fueled by the presence of refrigerated trailers outside a Beaumont funeral home.
 The funeral home had lost electrical service and was using the trailers to store bodies of people who died of natural causes until burials could be arranged.